Direct booking tips: how to offer more value than an OTA

 Free meal(s)

-Even if your hotel does have an onsite restaurant, fostering a good relationship with local restaurants by cooperating with them to organise special deals for your direct bookers can have other benefits.
+Even if your hotel does have an on-site restaurant, fostering a good relationship with local restaurants by cooperating with them to organise special deals for your direct bookers can have other benefits.
 If you are good to other tourism professionals in your local community, they will be more likely to be good to you, and recommend your establishment to their customers.

 give_guests_breakfast_for_direct_bookings.jpgFree breakfasts are also very important to guests.
-According to a hotels.com study, free breakfast was the second most important amenity to leisure travellers and third most important to business travellers (free Wi-Fi was the most important to both groups, but we will get to that later).
+According to a hotels.com study, free breakfast was the second most important amenity to leisure travellers and the third most important to business travellers (free Wi-Fi was the most important to both groups, but we will get to that later).
 Offer guests who book direct a free or, if this isn’t financially practical for you, a discounted breakfast rate.

 While we are on the subject of breakfasts, when hotels.com asked people what they like hotels to have in their breakfast spread, guests said that fresh fruit, coffee and tea, meats and eggs, bread or toast and a good juice selection were appreciated.

 Although guests are pretty keen on food, they don’t like paying for it, and surveys like the one by hotels.com have found that use of the in-room mini-bar is declining – unless it’s free – which is also a nice perk to offer in return for direct bookings.
-Fridges in rooms for personal use are also one of the amenities that guests appreciate, so you could stock the fridge for direct bookers and leave it empty for guests that booked via an OTA.
+Fridges in rooms for personal use are also one of the amenities that guests appreciate, so you could stock the fridge for direct bookers and leave it empty for guests who booked via an OTA.

 Free Wi-Fi